A Crypto-Currency Quick Start Guide

 Pick the right coins for your strategy.

 Use an exchange like Binance to obtain those coins.
 If you bought and hold your crypto on Coinbase you can send it to an exchange site quite easily.
+Just find the deposit code in Binance for the coin you want to deposit.
+Copy and paste that wallet address into the send field of the coinbase app.
+There are videos on Youtube showing more specifically how to do this.

 Move the coins to a secure wallet.